Osamaashraf12/OverTheWire-bandit/Level1-2.md

 > For unexplained commands, please refer to [Level0-1](Level0-1.md)

 ## Solution
-### Step 1: Get the Password from Level 0
+### Step 1: Get the Password for Level 1
 > If you’re stuck at the password prompt, press Ctrl+C to return to your terminal.

 Before connecting, I need the password from Level 0.
 It’s in a file I saved earlier.
 Let’s find it:
 ```
-locate p0.txt
+locate p1.txt
 ```
-- _locate_ searches for files on my computer.
+- `locate` searches for files on my computer.
-> It shows /home/kali/bandit/p0.txt.
+> It shows /home/kali/bandit/p1.txt.

 Now read it:
 ```
-cat /home/kali/bandit/p0.txt
+cat /home/kali/bandit/p1.txt
 ```
-> I see the password (password_from_level_0).
+> I see the password (password_for_level_1).
 I copied it.

 ### Step 2: Connect to the Server
 Now let’s connect to the Bandit server:
 ```
 ssh bandit1@bandit.labs.overthewire.org -p 2220
 ```
 > It asks for the password.
-I pasted the one from p0.txt.
+I pasted the one from p1.txt.
 I’m in!

 ### Step 3: Look Around
 Let’s see what’s here: